esphome/esphome-docs/cookbook/oled.rst

         entity_id: sensor.outside_rh
         id: rh

-| This will set up your sensors, first one is internal from the node, the two next are imported from Home Assistant.
+This will set up your sensors, first one is internal from the node, the two next are imported from Home Assistant.
-| Don't give names to sensors you wish to hide from HA (no point duplicating sensors).
+Don't give names to sensors you wish to hide from Home Assistant (no point duplicating sensors).
-| The wifi sensor can be used in Home Assistant to monitor your node's wifi signal strength.
+The wifi sensor can be used in Home Assistant to monitor your node's wifi signal strength.
-|

 Clock(time):
 ************

 .. code-block:: yaml

     time: